-Task 2: Soil Boring and Groundwater Investigation- This task is proposed to further assess the subsurface soil and groundwater conditions across exterior areas of the Site for all Target Compound List analytes and to fill in data gaps to rule out the presence of other contaminants (i.e. PCBs, herbicides, PFAS, 1.4-dioxane, etc.), and to assist in determining groundwater flow direction at the Site.
+Task 3: Groundwater Investigation- This task is proposed to further assess the groundwater conditions across the Site for all Target Compound List analytes and to fill in data gaps to rule out the presence of other contaminants (i.e. PCBs, pesticides, herbicides, PFAS, 1.4-dioxane, etc.), and to assist in determining groundwater flow direction at the Site.

-QA/QC samples will also be collected and analyzed [e.g., trip blank, duplicate sample, matrix spike/matrix spike duplicate (MS/MSD), equipment rinsate blank].
+QA/QC samples will also be collected and analyzed [e.g., trip blank, duplicate sample, matrix spike/ matrix spike duplicate (MS/MSD), equipment rinsate blank].
 The specific QA/QC program is detailed in Section 6.4.
 The samples will be delivered under chain of custody procedures to an Environmental Laboratory Accreditation Program (ELAP)-certified laboratory.
 The laboratory will provide a NYSDEC Analytical Services Protocol (ASP) Category B Deliverables data package and a Data Usability Summary Report (DUSR) will be completed by a third-party data validator.
 A summary of the proposed sampling locations and analysis is included in Table 6.1 - 1 below.